VictorWong123/Orbits/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000).
-You will be redirected to `/login` — create an account and start adding people.
+You will be redirected to `/account` — create an account or start using Orbit in local-only mode without signing in.

 ## Available Scripts